 In Host Type, verify that the Default is selected.

 The ASP.NET in Host type is not supported in load tests.

 Use the Run test in 32-bit or 64-bit process drop-down to select whether you want the Web performance and unit tests in your load test to run as 32-bit or 64-bit processes.

-For maximum flexibility, you should compile your test projects by using the Any CPU configuration.
+For maximum flexibility, you should compile your Web performance and load test projects by using the Any CPU configuration.
 Then you can run on both 32-bit and 64-bit agents.
-Compiling test projects by using the 64-bit configuration offers no advantage.
+Compiling Web performance and load test projects by using the 64-bit configuration offers no advantage.

-(Optional) To limit the time for each test run and individual tests, click Test Timeouts.
+(Optional) To limit the time for each test run and individual tests, choose Test Timeouts.

 To abort a test run when a time limit is exceeded, select Abort a test run if the total time exceeds and then type a value for this limit.